DiSSCo/dissco-elixir/README.md

 https://academic.oup.com/database/article/doi/10.1093/database/baz002/5303972

 # Workflow
+- From field collection event to specimen accession and long term storage
 - Researchers out in the field
 - Institution (museum collection managers)
+- Usually specimens are not collected with the primary intent of DNA analysis

-[Species delimitation in the morphologically conserved Coecobrya (Collembola: Entomobryidae): A case study integrating morphology and molecular traits to advance current taxonomy](https://onlinelibrary.wiley.com/doi/full/10.1111/zsc.12279) - has a good example of workflow ( species hypothesis H0 to
+[Species delimitation in the morphologically conserved Coecobrya (Collembola: Entomobryidae): A case study integrating morphology and molecular traits to advance current taxonomy](https://onlinelibrary.wiley.com/doi/full/10.1111/zsc.12279) - has a good example of workflow

 >For Collembola, morphological and molecular characters are the most frequently used; other types of data, such as ecology, reproductive compatibility, behaviour, cytogenetics, cuticular compounds, enzymes, whole genome scans, can provide complementary evidence.
 Multiple types of data can be reconciled under the unified species concept GLC (de Queiroz, 2007).
 The operational workflow for Collembola can be modified from Yeates et al.'s “iterative taxonomy” (2011), continuously testing species hypotheses with new sources of data

 https://www.ebi.ac.uk/ena/submit/taxonomy